heijai01/taiwan-credit-card-default/README.md

 Overall, EDA results indicate that recent delinquency, repayment stability, and credit exposure are the primary drivers of short-term default risk.
 These findings directly motivated the subsequent feature engineering and modelling strategy.

 ### Feature Engineering

-Feature engineering was guided directly by EDA findings and domain considerations.
-Rather than modelling raw monthly variables independently, temporal repayment information was summarised to produce more compact and interpretable behavioural indicators.
+Feature engineering was guided by EDA findings and credit-risk domain considerations.
+The EDA showed that raw monthly billing, repayment, and delinquency variables are highly correlated across time and noisy at the individual-month level.
+To preserve signal while reducing redundancy and multicollinearity, temporal information was summarised into compact behavioural indicators

 Key engineered features include:
-### Feature Engineering

-Feature engineering was guided directly by EDA findings and credit-risk intuition.
-The EDA showed that (i) repayment delinquency is the strongest driver of default risk, especially the most recent status (PAY_0), (ii) repayment and billing amounts are highly right-skewed and noisy month-to-month, and (iii) many monthly variables are strongly correlated across time (e.g., PAY_0–PAY_6 and BILL_AMT1–BILL_AMT6).
-To reduce redundancy while preserving signal, raw monthly histories were summarised into compact behavioural indicators.

-Key engineered features include:

 - **MAX_PAST_DELAY** (severity of delinquency):
-  The maximum value across PAY_0–PAY_6 captures the worst observed repayment delay.
-This aligns with EDA showing a steep increase in default rate as delinquency worsens, and provides a single interpretable measure of delinquency severity.
+  The maximum value across PAY_0–PAY_6 captures the worst observed repayment delay, identified in EDA as the strongest default risk signal

 - **BILL_AMT_TOTAL** (overall exposure / utilisation proxy):
-  Total billed amount across BILL_AMT1–BILL_AMT6 summarises overall outstanding balance level across months.
-Negative bill amounts were retained, as they represent refunds/credit adjustments rather than data errors.
+  represents overall outstanding exposure; negative values were retained as they reflect refunds or credit adjustments.

 - **TOTAL_PAY_AMT** (repayment effort):
-  Total repayment across PAY_AMT1–PAY_AMT6 reflects the customer’s overall repayment behaviour.
-EDA indicated that higher repayment effort is associated with lower default risk, but with non-linear effects.
+  summarises overall repayment effort across billing cycles; higher repayment effort is generally associated with lower default risk

 - **PAYMENT_TO_BILL_RATIO** (repayment discipline):
-  A normalised repayment measure computed relative to total billing (with safeguards for zero/near-zero denominators).
-This captures “ability/willingness to pay” on a comparable scale across customers, complementing raw totals.
+  normalises repayment relative to exposure (total billing), capturing repayment discipline on a comparable scale across customers.

 - **UTILISATION** (credit pressure):
-  Credit utilisation was computed as billed balance relative to credit limit (BILL_AMT_TOTAL / LIMIT_BAL).
-EDA showed higher utilisation is associated with increased default risk, and this feature makes exposure comparable across different credit limits.
+  measures credit pressure as billed balance relative to credit limit; higher utilisation is associated with increased default risk

 - **PAY_AMT_STD** (repayment stability):
-  The standard deviation of monthly repayment amounts captures volatility/irregularity in payment behaviour.
-EDA suggested that not only low repayment, but also unstable repayment patterns, are associated with higher risk—this feature operationalises that stability signal.
+  The standard deviation of monthly repayment amounts captures instability in repayment behaviour, reflecting EDA findings that irregular payments are linked to elevated risk.

-Automated feature selection methods such as RFECV were not applied.
-Many financial variables are correlated by construction, and aggressive selection can be unstable across splits while reducing interpretability.
-Instead, engineered features were chosen to (i) reflect the strongest EDA signals (delinquency severity/recency, utilisation, repayment effort and stability), (ii) reduce multicollinearity from monthly sequences, and (iii) remain interpretable for risk explanation (feature importance / SHAP).
+Automated feature selection (e.g. RFECV) was not applied, as financial variables are correlated by construction and aggressive selection can reduce stability and interpretability.
+Features were instead retained based on EDA evidence, domain relevance, and consistency across models.

+---
 ### Modelling Strategy

 Three modelling approaches were evaluated: